JasminDreasond/ForPromise-JS/README.md

 </div>

 # ForPromise-JS
 Execute all promises inside a "for" script.
+This module will help you to execute all the Promise methods instantly inside a single promise.

+Instead of waiting for "For" to execute several promises at a time, with this module they will all be executed instantly at one Promise.

 ## Simple Example